ucdavis/CruSibyl/Htmx.Components/src/Components/README.md

 ## Notes

 - This pattern maintains full compatibility with daisyUI and Tailwind CSS
-- No additional CSS or JavaScript files are needed - components use existing daisyUI classes
+- JavaScript behaviors are delivered through the `htmx-scripts` TagHelper system
 - Views are discovered automatically through the custom view location expander
 - Components remain fully testable and reusable
 - **Component-specific attributes now use component namespaces:**